louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Beneficial adjunctive effects of the 5HT3 receptor antagonist ondansetron on symptoms, function and cognition in early phase schizophrenia in a double-blind, 2 × 2 factorial design, randomised controlled comparison with simvastatin [^e8649e84].
 Journal of Psychopharmacology (2024).
 Medium credibility.

 We conducted a small, placebo-controlled, rater-blind 12-week pilot study adding ondansetron or simvastatin to TAU in 36 patients with chronic schizophrenia.
 Both agents were well tolerated with no serious side effects.
 In the present study, the primary prediction was that the addition of ondansetron and/or simvastatin to TAU would improve negative symptoms.
 Secondary outcomes were improvements in positive symptoms, social functioning and cognitive functions.
 A preliminary analysis of this study was published in abstract form reporting small positive effects of both drugs versus placebo on negative symptom ratings when given alone but not when given in combination.
 Here we present a full report together with our recent analyses revealing the mechanism of the negative interaction and the enhanced benefit of ondansetron in those with less than 5 years of drug treatment.

 ---

 ### Oral perphenazine 8 mg: a low-cost, efficacious antiemetic option [^f52f0feb].
 Anesthesia and Analgesia (2021).
 Medium credibility.

 Table.
 Scenario Analysis of Side-by-Side Estimated Incidences of PONV When the Consensus Guidelines Are Followed Versus the Proposed P-D-O Technique

 We previouslyencouraged prospective, randomized research with OP8, especially in light of nonsedating benefits in the setting of ambulatory anesthesia fast-tracking and phase 1 PACU bypass, but (13 years after that recommendation) do not anticipate the costs of this research to be underwritten by industry sponsors due to its long-standing availability as a generic preparation, and the implications of a generic medication showing equal efficacy to branded medications.
-We have found OP8 useful as follows: (1) as a nonsedating antiemetic; (2) as a preventative measure similar to the antihistamine promethazineagainst ketamine-induced psychotomimetic effects; and (3) as a safe single-dose drug (only 1.3 extrapyramidal events per 10,000 patients receiving 4–8 mg oral dose, with all events easily treated).We have published a case series/reviewand a randomized trialof emetic outcomes after the use of OP8 and dexamethasone, withor not necessarily withondansetron (ie, before ondansetron became available as a generic medication).
+We have found OP8 useful as follows: (1) as a nonsedating antiemetic; (2) as a preventative measure similar to the antihistamine promethazineagainst ketamine-induced psychotomimetic effects; and (3) as a safe single-dose drug (only 1.3 extrapyramidal events per 10,000 patients receiving 4–8 mg oral dose, with all events easily treated).
+We have published a case series/reviewand a randomized trialof emetic outcomes after the use of OP8 and dexamethasone, withor not necessarily withondansetron (ie, before ondansetron became available as a generic medication).

-Additionally, we evaluated the efficacy of single-dose OP8 to a single 40 mg dose of aprepitant given preoperatively in colorectal surgery patients at our academic center within an enhanced recovery protocol, which was designed to mitigate opioid utilization, reduce PONV, and optimize patient recovery.In this retrospective study, no differences were noted in antiemetic requirement on postoperative days 0 and 1 between patients receiving OP8 versus aprepitant.
+Additionally, we evaluated the efficacy of single-dose OP8 to a single 40 mg dose of aprepitant given preoperatively in colorectal surgery patients at our academic center within an enhanced recovery protocol, which was designed to mitigate opioid utilization, reduce PONV, and optimize patient recovery.
+In this retrospective study, no differences were noted in antiemetic requirement on postoperative days 0 and 1 between patients receiving OP8 versus aprepitant.
 In addition, when patients were matched for preoperative, procedural, and anesthesia characteristics, no differences were noted in late PONV between patients receiving OP8 versus aprepitant.
 As enhanced recovery protocols become more widespread and continue to be applied to other surgical specialties, effective PONV prevention is imperative for improving patient outcomes.
 OP8 deserves to be properly evaluated (by clinical study, and/or in routine clinical practice) as a part of a cost-effective multimodal enhanced recovery strategy.

 As a reminder, metoclopramide should be considered contraindicated for perioperative use if perphenazine is used preoperatively, due to drug interaction risk.
-According to the Consensus Guideline, “Metoclopramide may be useful in institutions where other dopamine antagonists are not available, but otherwise may not be very efficacious.”
+According to the Consensus Guideline, "Metoclopramide may be useful in institutions where other dopamine antagonists are not available, but otherwise may not be very efficacious."

 ---